sahabpardaz/zookeeper-rule/README.md

 # zookeeper-rule
-JUnit rule which provides an embedded ZooKeeper server.
-The rule has also helper methods to get curator clients which are initialized to work with that ZooKeeper.
+This library provides Junit 4 Rule and Junit 5 Extension which is an embedded ZooKeeper server.
+The rule and extension has also helper methods to get curator clients which are initialized to work with that ZooKeeper.

  ## Sample Usage